dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Added on room page if a window or door has other state then on/True or off/False then show that state as plain text.
 * If cover with supported_features has also 7 then show the slider instead of the up/down buttons.
 * Hide voice button on Android app.
+* Changed the version number scrape sensor to check 1 times an hour for new theme version.

 ## Update 1.2.1